great-expectations/great_expectations/docs/guides/expectations/features_custom_expectations/how_to_add_input_validation_for_an_expectation.md

 import Prerequisites from '../creating_custom_expectations/components/prerequisites.jsx'

-This document describes how to add configuration validation for an Expectation.

 <Prerequisites>

  - Created a [Custom Expectation](../creating_custom_expectations/overview.md)

 </Prerequisites>

+[Expectations](../../../reference/expectations/expectations.md) will typically be configured using input parameters which the Expectation's code will require to fulfill some criteria in order to be used or provide relevant results.
+Ensuring that these requirements are fulfilled is the purpose of Type Checking and validating your input parameters.

-[Expectations](../../../reference/expectations/expectations.md) will typically be configured using input parameters: for example, we might expect the fraction of null values to be most `mostly=.05`, or the mean of a row to adhere to a `min_value=5` bound.
+For example, we might expect the fraction of null values to be `mostly=.05`, in which case any value above 1 would indicate an impossible fraction of a single whole (since a value above one indicates more than a single whole), and should throw an error.
+Another example would be if we want to indicate that the the mean of a row adheres to a minimum value bound, such as `min_value=5`.
+In this case, attempting to pass in a non numerical value should clearly throw an error!

-This guide will use the Custom Expectation built in the [How to create a Custom Column Aggregate Expectation](../creating_custom_expectations/how_to_create_custom_column_aggregate_expectations.md) tutorial to walk you through the implementation of a method to validate that the provided input parameters satisfy the requirements for your Custom Expectation.

 ## Steps